 Put your pain au chocolat or Lucky Charms aside, here comes Finnish breakfast!

 What are Finns eating at breakfast?
-The most significant difference between Finnish and many other breakfasts is that Finns rarely eat anything especially sweet, like pastries or sugar cereals, in the morning time.
+The most significant difference between Finnish and many other breakfasts is that Finns rarely eat anything especially sweet, like pastries or sugary cereals, in the morning time.

 I am a legitimate brekkie junkie and thus guiding you through the Finnish preferences.
 Let’s go!